JavaScript: Loops — while Loop

 Live Example

-The outer loop is a sentinel-controlled loop that iterates up until the point the value -1 is input.
-With each iteration of this outer loop, the entered value is added to the previous sum stored in sum, but only if the entered number is not -1 (line 12).
+The outer loop is a sentinel-controlled loop that iterates until the point the value -1 is input.
+With each iteration of this outer loop, the entered value is added to the previous sum stored in sum, but only if the entered number is not -1.

-Note that the task above can also be accomplished without using a set of nested loops.
+Note that the task above can also be accomplished using continue in lieu of a set of nested loops.
 Here's one way to rewrite the code above:

 var sum = 0;